-- 768a Mechanics: 1-5 Photograph(s) showing the applied concept of force and energy. - 768b Architecture: Showing the product of planning, designing, & constructing buildings or any other structures. - 768c Energy: Showing the creation or expulsion of energy - 768d Movement: 1 5 Photograph(s) of object showing movement [manmade] - 768e Construction: 1 5 Photograph(s) showing the steps of construction for any built structure - 768f Machinery/Equipment: Photo showing machinery or equipment used in construction, engineering, or repair.
+- 768A Mechanics: 1 5 Photograph(s) showing the applied concept of force and energy. - 768B Architecture: Photograph showing the product of planning, designing, and constructing buildings or any other structures. - 768C Energy: Showing the creation or expulsion of energy - 768D Movement: 1 5 Photograph(s) of object showing movement [manmade] - 768E Construction: 1 5 Photograph(s) showing the steps of construction for any built structure - 768F Machinery/Equipment: Photograph showing machinery or equipment used in construction, engineering, or repair.